Rockets, Nuclear Weapons and Flag Burning

 Do we have any follow-up that these are the 35, 40, 50, 50 people we've looked at, we've identified?

-And they can't find 30 or 40 people who burned a flag, destroyed federal property, raised a, you know, took over the Union Station.
+And they can't find 30 or 40 people who burned a flag, destroyed federal property, raised a, you know, took over a Union Station.
+Come on.

 It's scary what they've done.